Yuichi Nakamura

-Yuichi Nakamura (中村 悠一, Nakamura Yūichi) is a Japanese voice actor, narrator and YouTuber.
-He is affiliated with the agency INTENTION as of October 1, 2020.
+Yuichi Nakamura (中村 悠一, Nakamura Yūichi) is a Japanese voice actor and narrator.
+He is affiliated with the agency Intention as of October 1, 2020.
 He is characterized by his calm and clear voice, and mainly plays roles ranging from teenage boys to men in their 30s.
-He has a wealth of experience in narration, but has also been active in animation and dubbing in many productions, such as Gray Fullbuster in Fairy Tail, Mumen Rider in One Punch Man, Gai Tsutsugami in Guilty Crown, Tatsuya Shiba in The Irregular at Magic High School, Karamatsu in Osomatsu-san, Graham Aker in Mobile Suit Gundam 00, Alto Saotome in Macross Frontier, Tomoya Okazaki in Clannad, Kyōsuke Kōsaka in Oreimo, Yoshiki Kishinuma in Corpse Party, Hotaro Oreki in Hyouka, Bruno Bucciarati in JoJo's Bizarre Adventure: Golden Wind, Tetsurō Kuroo in Haikyuu!!, Satoru Gojo in Jujutsu Kaisen, Tsukasa Shishio in Dr. Stone, Hawks in My Hero Academia, and Shigure Sohma in Fruits Basket (2019).
-On video games, he voiced Hazama and Yūki Terumi in BlazBlue, Sakon Shima in Sengoku Basara 4, Ryoma in Fire Emblem, Cid Raines in Final Fantasy XIII, Flamebringer in Arknights, and Fei Long in Street Fighter IV.
-He has also the famous dubbing roles for Chris Evans in the Marvel Cinematic Universe, as well for Liam Hemsworth in Hunger Games film series.
+He has a wealth of experience in narration but has also been active in animation and dubbing in many productions, such as Gray Fullbuster in Fairy Tail, Gai Tsutsugami in Guilty Crown, Tatsuya Shiba in The Irregular at Magic High School, Karamatsu in Osomatsu-san, Graham Aker in Mobile Suit Gundam 00, Alto Saotome in Macross Frontier, Tomoya Okazaki in Clannad, Kyōsuke Kōsaka in Oreimo, Yoshiki Kishinuma in Corpse Party, Hotaro Oreki in Hyouka, Bruno Bucciarati in JoJo's Bizarre Adventure: Golden Wind, Tetsurō Kuroo in Haikyu!!, Yūichi Jin in World Trigger, Satoru Gojo in Jujutsu Kaisen, Hajime Umemiya in Wind Breaker, Tsukasa Shishio in Dr. Stone, Hawks in My Hero Academia, Shigure Sohma in Fruits Basket (2019), and Shidou Ryusei in Blue Lock.
+In video games, he voiced Hazama and Yūki Terumi in BlazBlue, Joon Gi Han in the Yakuza: Like A Dragon series, Sakon Shima in Sengoku Basara 4, Ryoma in Fire Emblem, Cid Raines in Final Fantasy XIII, Thancred Waters in Final Fantasy XIV, Flamebringer in Arknights, Fei Long in Street Fighter IV, and Louis Guiabern in Metaphor: ReFantazio.
+He has also performed the Japanese dub roles for Chris Evans in the Marvel Cinematic Universe, as well as Liam Hemsworth in The Hunger Games film series.